-Prior to actually departing for this trip, I had multiple meltdowns and very nearly didn’t end up going.
+I was very nervous, having had several meltdowns I very nearly didn’t end up going!
 I worried about everything and anything possible.

 Sandeman’s Walking Tour

 On the first day in London I decided to do the Sandeman’s Free Walking Tour of London, and was lucky enough to get an eccentric tour guide.

 Portobello Markets, Kensington Palace & Scones at Covent Garden

-Cambridge really took my breath away so I forgot to take photos of most of it.
+Cambridge really took my breath away and I forgot to take photos of most of it.

-It was a serene, beautifully old and historic place that felt like it was hiding some sort of Harry Potter-esqu magic.
-We went into Kings College, walked around and had some lunch.
+A serene, beautifully old, and historic place that felt like it was hiding some sort of Harry Potter-esque magic.
+We went into Kings College, walked around, and had some lunch.
 Punting along the river was definitely a highlight.

 House of MinaLima & Sherlock Holmes Museum

-The first day on my own I felt a great sense of liberation!
-The hotel was very close to the tube (Russel Square Station) and I was able to travel so easily.
+The first day on my own I felt such a sense of liberation.
+Being so close to the tube (Russel Square Station) I was able to travel so easily.
 My first stop was to visit the House of MinaLima which houses a huge variety of exclusively designed Harry Potter artworks.